 - CITRUS- Putting citrus peels down your disposal will not kill bacteria or clean the unit.
 But the oils will help to cover any unpleasant odor.

 - ICE AND ROCK SALT – Insert about a dozen ice cubes into the garbage disposal, followed by a cup of rock salt.
 Next, turn on the water and let it continue to run as you turn on the disposal.
 Leave both on for about a minute.
 The rock salt and ice combination will scrub the inside of the disposal as it rotates, helping to reduce the odor and potential for damage from clogs.

 These simple steps are a great way to avoid an annoying disposal or sink drain clog.
-However, if you continue to have issues, a call to the pros at (806) 787-6501 is the smart move.
-A Action Air & Plumbing plumber will arrive promptly and determine what is causing the problem and provide you with affordable and reliable solutions.
+However, if you continue to have issues, a call to the pros at 806-583-3558 is the smart move.
+A Action Air Plumbing and Septic plumber will arrive promptly and determine what is causing the problem and provide you with affordable and reliable solutions.